 The rest of TNMOC is normally open to the public on Thursday, Saturday and Sunday afternoons.
 (12 noon-4pm in winter; 12 noon-5pm in summer).

-Insight Guided Tours take place at 2pm on Tuesdays (and 2pm on Sundays if the Museum is not fully open).
+Insight Guided Tours take place at 2pm on Tuesdays.
 Booking for tours is essential.
 You can usually book either on the morning of the tour or better still in advance.

-The Museum is also fully open to the public during major school holidays and bank holidays.
+The Museum is also fully open to the public during long school holidays (Easter, Summer and Christmas) and bank holidays.